julienrf/effects-without-monads-but-with-dotty/README.md

 The paper uses MetaOCaml to implement these ideas.
 My goal was to see how this code would translate to idiomatic Scala 3 code, using enums, parameterized traits, extension methods, and staging (for run-time code generation).

+The project is written as a single [literate program](/src/main/scala/effects/Main.scala).